 As part of your eating disorder recovery, your practitioner may have eliminated or reduced the amount of exercise you can do, especially if you are severely underweight.
 Understanding and finding the balance between exercising compulsively and exercising for pleasure is tough, and so knowing when and how to reintroduce exercise can be both confusing and scary.

-This month, our blog post has been written by our senior associate, Dr Natalie Chua.
+This month, our blog post has been written by Dr Natalie Chua.
 She has designed an acronym (F.E.E.D), to help you feel more confident about reintroducing exercise.

 Using F.E.E.D. when you are recovering from an eating disorder